-30 Oct Spanish Financial Authority criteria on Tokenizing Securities and ICOs
+30 Oct Ultimate guide on the criteria of the Spanish Financial Authority on Tokenizing Securities

 This is a translation of the Spanish Financial Authority (CNMV) criteria on the regulation of ICOs (Initial Coin Offering) and STOs (Security Token Offering), issued on September 20, 2018.

 This document sets out the initial criteria that CNMV is applying in relation to ICOs.
 Given the complexity and novelty of the phenomenon, these criteria are subject to review in the light of the experience accumulated and the debate that is currently taking place at international level and, in particular, within the European Securities and Markets Authority (ESMA).

 Proposals will be analyzed on a case-by-case basis